anchpop/ChadNauseam-Site/popovitch-blog/content/blog/zinc/index.md

 ### Zinc Instructions

-Like RPN, a Zinc program is basically just a list of instructions.
+Like RPN, a Zinc program is just a list of instructions.

 ```reason
 type zinc =